 Benefits of a GDS

-The Global Distribution system benefits travel agents and suppliers in the travel and hospitality sector in myriad ways.
+The Global Distribution system benefits travel bookers and suppliers in the travel and hospitality sector in myriad ways.

 • Timesaving option to complete the entire booking process